-If you read the article What Are Modules?, you may have wondered what to do when a user needs to be an admin in some situations, and a teacher in other situations.
+If you read the article What Are Modules? you may have wondered what to do when a user needs to be an admin in some situations, and a teacher in other situations.
 You can create two logins for this user, which is detailed below.

-We usually recommend giving that user two accounts, especially if they have to be observed in the classroom.
+We sometimes recommend giving that user two accounts, especially if they have to be observed in the classroom.
 Here are some situations where this may be helpful:

 A Principal who teaches a course would need to have a teacher account to see students, and an Admin account to see the entire school and perform admin duties.